 Does a Back Brace Help a Bulging Disc?

-A back brace is commonly thought to be an effective treatment for a bulging disc, but in my experience, they are not very helpful.
-The reason is that a back brace prevents the spine from moving, leading to further stiffness and discomfort.
-Additionally, a back brace does not address the underlying problem of a bulging disc, usually caused by weak abdominal muscles.
-As a result, I generally do not recommend back braces for treating bulging discs.
-Instead, I recommend exercises that strengthen the abdominal muscles and improve flexibility.
-These exercises can help reduce the discs’ pressure and alleviate pain.
+A back brace is commonly thought to be an effective treatment for a bulging disc, but I believe that it may not provide the most optimal results.
+This is because a back brace prevents the spine from moving, leading to further stiffness and discomfort.
+Additionally, a back brace does not address the underlying problem of a bulging disc, which is often caused by weak abdominal muscles.

 If you experience pain or discomfort while using lumbar support, stop using it immediately and consult a health expert.
 The lumbar support should never cause pain or discomfort; if it does, something is wrong with how you use it.
 Always speak to a chiropractor or physical therapist if you have concerns about how lumbar support affects your health.